 Great Barrier Reef Drive

 If Tropical North Queensland were to claim a ‘signature scenic route’, the Great Barrier Reef Drive is it.
 Officially the Capt Cook Highway between Cairns and Cape Tribulation, this drive’s main claim to fame is its two famous World Heritage-titled neighbors either side of the asphalt.
 With the Great Barrier Reef to the right (heading north) and Wet Tropics rainforest to the left, the Great Barrier Reef Drive is the lip-smacking wagyu beef in a drool-inducing steak sandwich.
-But beware, this twisting turning highway has been the scene of accidents so drivers should leave the sight-seeing to their camera-snapping passengers.

 Where: Cairns to Mossman via Port Douglas